jessitron/infra/otel-demo-helm/HELM.md

 To upgrade to the latest, if there aren't any changes:

-`helm upgrade sso-demo open-telemetry/opentelemetry-demo -f values.yaml`
+`helm upgrade otel-demo open-telemetry/opentelemetry-demo -f values.yaml`

 # Ingress